 I am being really careful about recommending my first favourite motoring mag, The Road Rat (second favourite is Octane.)
 At $120 for four issues, the world's most beautiful car magazine is not cheap.
 It's not for normal car mag readers.
 For a start it weighs over a kilogram.

 Back to the real world.
 This week the WSJ tells us that BMW is cutting financial targets because of recall costs and low China demand.
+The recall is to address a problem with the braking systems in more than 1.5 million vehicles estimated at high three-digit million euros.

 The Trumpster has weighed in on EVs: "The cars don't go far enough.
 They're very, very expensive.
 They're also heavy.
 They also eat cats and dogs."

 Tomorrow our bet is the Azerbaijan Grand Prix will bring back more biff.
 Mad Max and Georgie Russell nearly came to fisticuffs last year.
-Verstappen thought SDL driver Georgie got in his way during a flying lap.
-On his team radio, Verstappen said: “F..k sake man.
-Just move out of the way!
-I bet he did that on purpose.”
-And then after the race MM called him a dickhead.
+Ferrari is the fastest in and out of the petrol stop.
+Bookies have Norris, Leclerc and Piastri in the top three.